Indian Loans-Economic Development (15.124)

 Beneficiary Eligibility

-Federally Recognized Indian Tribal Governments, Native American Organizations, and individual American Indians.
+Federally Recognized Indian Tribal Governments, Native American Organizations, and individual American Indians or Alaska natives.
 Complete information on beneficiary eligibility is found in 25 CFR, Part 103.

 Credentials/Documentation